Junperr/codingweek/README.md

 - [Usage](#how-to-use-)
 - [Author](#author--)

 ## Description :
 We are required to create a app were people can loan/borrow equipment.
 And propose or request services.
 In exchange of a virtual money called Florin.

+## How to use :

+- to setup the gradle project
+  ./gradlew build

+- to run the project
+  ./gradlew run

+- all tests
+  ./gradlew test

+- specific test
+  ./gradlew test --tests ProjectConfigurationTest

 ## Road-Map :
 - Monday :